yeshwanth12/Autonomous-Car-Detection-YOLO/README.md

 ## Depedencies

-The execution environment is specified in the requirements.txt file (created by pip freeze).
-The code was developed using Tensorflow 1.2.1 and Keras 2.0.7
+The execution environment is specified in the requirements.txt

-## How I generated yolo.h5 from YAD2K repository
+## To generate yolo.h5 from YAD2K repository

-Creating env from environment.yml did not work for me.
-I created a new env locally and installed necessary packages from scratch.

 1. Clone the YAD2K repo
 2. Download the yolo.weights file from [here]( http://pjreddie.com/media/files/yolo.weights)